Alabama Editor Who Penned ‘Klan Needs To Ride Again’ Editorial Quits Paper To ‘Drink Beer And Sex Young Women’

-Last week, the editor of a small-town Alabama newspaper drew national headlines for a shocking editorial he penned for The Democrat-Reporter in Linden, Alabama, in which he called for the Ku Klux Klan to “ride again,” as Inquisitr reported.
+Last week, the editor of a small-town Alabama newspaper drew national headlines for a shocking editorial he penned for The Democrat-Reporter in Linden, Alabama, in which he called for the Ku Klux Klan to “ride again,” as The Inquisitr reported.

-But on Friday, the editor — Goodloe Sutton — who has a lengthy history of authoring racist, sexist, and anti-Semitic editorials, according to The Alabama Political Reporter, announced that he had stepped down from his post and handed the editorial reins to Elecia R. Dexter, 46, who is a black woman.
+But on Friday, Goodloe Sutton, who has a lengthy history of authoring racist, sexist, and anti-Semitic editorials, according to Alabama Political Reporter, announced that he had stepped down from his post and handed the editorial reins to Elecia R. Dexter, 46, who is a black woman.

 Sutton has owned and edited The Democrat-Reporter for about 50 years, in the town with a population of just over 2,000, per Suburban Stats.
 He will retain ownership of the 140-year-old local paper, but Dexter will “handle everything else,” the new editor told NBC News.

-In an interview with The Alabama Political Reporter, Sutton comfirmed that he would no longer be involved in the paper’s operations, saying that instead, he would “be a dead beat — an out-of-work dead beat.”
+In an interview with Alabama Political Reporter, Sutton confirmed that he would no longer be involved in the paper’s operations, saying that instead, he would “be a dead beat — an out-of-work dead beat.”

 “I’m going to drink beer and sex young women.
-I am not going to do anything with it,” the 79-year-old Sutton told APR, referring to his plans for the paper.
+I am not going to do anything with it,” the 79-year-old Sutton said, referring to his plans for the paper.

 Sutton, however, never apologized for publishing the “Klan needs to ride again” editorial.
 In fact, on Thursday — the same day that Sutton said he actually resigned his editor’s job — he published several letters to the editor on the paper’s front page praising the “Klan” editorial, including a letter from a writer claiming to be an actual member of the Ku Klux Klan, according to a Montgomery Advertiser report.